 Sewing the Treat Bags

 Instead of making a matching set of bags, to reduce fabric waste, I used the shape and size of the offcuts to work out bag sizes.
-This means that my bags are slightly different, but not an issue whatsoever for my purposes.
-The basic bag-making process was similar to the previous drawstring treat bags, but with a simplified top edge (no sleeve required).
-I also opted to serge the inside side seams instead of French seams.
+This means that some of my bags are slightly different, but that’s not an issue whatsoever for my purposes.
+The basic bag-making process was similar to the previous drawstring treat bags, but with a simplified top edge (no drawstring sleeve required).
+I also opted to serge the inside side seams instead of sewing French seams.
 More on that below.

 Preparing the Fabrics